 Plan Restores Earned Income Tax Credit, Boosts Funding for Higher Education, Health, Social Services, Schools and Cities

-(TRENTON) — The Democratic budget plan for New Jersey that would fully fund the legally required pension payment, restore the Earned Income Tax Credit and invest in higher education, healthcare, social services, schools and cities was approved by both the Senate Budget and Appropriations Committee and the Assembly Budget Committee on Tuesday.
+TRENTON- New Jersey’s Democratic legislative leadership on Monday announced that their $35.3 billion budget would fully fund the legally required pension payment, restore the Earned Income Tax Credit and invest in higher education, healthcare, social services, schools and cities.

-The $35.3 billion plan includes a $3.1 billion pension payment funded in part through an increase in the “millionaire’s tax” to 10.75 percent and a one year increase in the effective corporate income tax of 1.35 percent.
+The $3.1 billion pension payment is funded partly through an increase in the “millionaire’s tax” to 10.75 percent and an increase in the corporate income tax to 10.5 percent.

-The leaders also said the proposed budget invests an additional $50 million into New Jersey’s higher education system, including support for science and technology and restoration of the Educational Opportunity Fund to help make college a reality for those who can least afford rising costs.
+The leaders also said the proposed budget invests an additional $50 million into New Jersey’s higher education system.

 The FY2016 Democratic Budget

-- Adds $1.8 billion to Governor’s proposed pension contribution of $1.3 billion; and
+· Adds $1.8 billion to Governor’s proposed pension contribution of $1.3 billion.

 Revenues and Resources